SumitCMLab/P2P-Lending/README.md

-A SmartContract For Loan / Payment written in Solana Blockchain
+A SmartContract For Loan / Payment written on Solana Blockchain